 Practitioner credentialing rights

-- The right to appeal any credentialing/re-credentialing denial within 30 days of receiving written notification of the decision.
+- To appeal any credentialing/recredentialing denial within 30 calendar days of receiving written notification of the decision.

-- All documentation and other information received for the purpose of credentialing and re-credentialing is considered confidential and is stored in a secure location that is only accessed by authorized plan associates.
+- To know that all documentation and other information received for the purpose of credentialing and recredentialing is considered confidential and is stored in a secure location that is only accessed by authorized plan associates.

 To request any of the above, the provider should contact the Keystone First Credentialing department at the following address: